Meghanaramesha/JPA/GitBook_Content/Influencers/Publishing_PR_Influencer_Agencies/Harry_Phokou/YouTube/018_The Game Scout Why Game Publishing in 2025 Is Broken for Indie Developers  Bobby Wertheim.md

+---
+title: "The Game Scout Why Game Publishing in 2025 Is Broken for Indie Developers  Bobby Wertheim"
+---

 # The Game Scout: Why Game Publishing in 2025 Is Broken for Indie Developers | Bobby Wertheim

 **YouTube URL:** https://www.youtube.com/watch?v=fdiVwb3nv20